adafruit/Adafruit_Mynewt/docs/04_Upgrading.md

 right version number for your core library and save (ex. 'vers: 0-dev').
 - Upgrade your project via `newt upgrade`

+If this doesn't work you may need to delete the `project.state` file before running `newt upgrade`.

+As a last resort, you can also manually update the apache-mynewt-core repo by hand by going into the `repos/apache-mynewt-core` folder and running `git pull` yourself.

 # Updating `newt` and `newtmgr`

 To update the `newt` and `newtmgr` tools: